fpdevil/rise_of_machines/LogisticRegression.md

 - Univariate Data:

-When we conduct a study that looks at only one variable, we say that we are working with univariate data.
-Suppose, for example, that we conducted a survey to estimate the average weight of high school students.
-Since we are only working with one variable (weight), we would be working with univariate data.
+When we conduct a study that looks at only one variable, we say that we are working with *Univariate data*.
+Suppose, for example, we conducted a survey to estimate the average weight of high school students.
+Since we are only working with one variable (weight), we would be working with *Univariate data*.

 - Bivariate Data:

-When we conduct a study that examines the relationship between two variables, we are working with bivariate data.
+When we conduct a study that examines the relationship between two variables, we are working with *Bivariate data*.
 Suppose we conducted a study to see if there were a relationship between the height and weight of high school students.
-Since we are working with two variables (height and weight), we would be working with bivariate data.
+Since we are working with two variables (height and weight), we would be working with *Bivariate data*.

 ## Dependent and Independent Variables

-In world of learning, there are two entities.
+In the world of learning, there are two entities.
 - Input and
 - Output

 The output of the learning is based on the input, and hence `output` is coined as a dependent variable and `input` as an independent variable.
 Consider for example a task of predicting the `Mileage of a Car` based on the parameters like `Make of Car`, `Year of Manufacturing` and `Engine Capacity`.

 The input variables are typically denoted using the symbol X, with a subscript to distinguish them.
-So, 𝑋₁ might be the `Make of Car`, 𝑋₂ might be `Year of manifacturing` and 𝑋₃ might be `Engine Capacity`.
+So, 𝑋₁ might be the `Make of Car`, 𝑋₂ might be `Year of manufacturing` and 𝑋₃ might be `Engine Capacity`.
 The output variables are denoted by the symbol Y.

-The input variables may also be known with other names like `predictors`, `independent variables`, `features` or sometimes as just `variables`.
+The input variables may also be known with other names like `predictors`, `independent variables`, `features` or sometimes just `variables`.
 The output variables may also be known as `response` or `dependent` variables.

 With the above example of Car, we can write an equation representing some kind of relation between the car mileage (𝑌) and the input parameters (𝑋𝑛) as below.